FranciscoMofreitaSantos/PortLogistics_ISEP/docs/planning/Sprint1/Back-end-Module(s)/US-2212/01.requirements-engineering/Readme.md

 * **Depends on:**
     * US 2.2.13 – *Register and Manage Qualifications*, since `QualificationId` is a foreign reference.
-    * Authentication and authorization modules (to ensure only logistics operators manage resources).

 * **Provides data to:**
     * Planning and Scheduling modules that allocate physical resources to operations.